-Brain researchers, economists and business leaders all agree – investments in early care and education provide the biggest return on investment.
-Over the last ten years, scientists have discovered how early experiences shape the architecture of the brain before a child turns 5 years old.
-Economists have found a long-term return on investment for children who participate in high quality early care and education.
+Brain researchers, economists, and business leaders all agree – investments in early care and education provide the biggest return on investment.
+Over the last ten years, scientists have discovered how early experiences shape the architecture of the brain before a child turns five years old.
+Economists have found a long-term return on investment for children who participate in high-quality early care and education.
 And business leaders have stepped up to the plate to advocate for their future workforce.

 Despite this broad base of support, too many children in Virginia do not have the high-quality early care and education experiences to prepare them for success in school.
 Parents, caregivers, professionals, and schools all have a role to play in shaping our children’s school readiness.
 Yet many of the systems to support young children and families are splintered and can not provide enough opportunities for all children who could benefit.
 Voices advocates for more opportunities.

 Where Virginia Stands

-- Only 45% of low-income children in Virginia attend preschool compared to 65% of their higher income peers.
+- Only 45 percent of low-income children in Virginia attend preschool, compared to 65 percent of their higher-income peers.

-- We only have enough parent educators to reach about 10% of the at-risk pregnant women and families across the state.
+- We have enough parent educators to reach only about 10 percent of the at-risk pregnant women and families across the state.

 - Average costs for infant child care are more than college tuition.

 How Voices Works

 Our early childhood agenda takes a comprehensive approach, recognizing that young children need strong families, supportive communities, and quality caregivers.
 We build this agenda by serving as a neutral convener for many of the stakeholders in early childhood to share their needs and determine the highest priorities.
 Each year, Voices’ policy network puts forth a Unified Early Childhood Policy Agenda outlining these shared priorities.
 See more examples of our policy agendas below.

 In recent years we have advocated for:

-- The restoration of state funding cuts to home visiting programs;
+- The restoration of state funding that was cut from home visiting programs;

 - Significant new sate investment in early intervention services for infants and toddlers with developmental delays;

 - Improvements to the child care system, including the first safety reforms in 20 years;